codenamegary/ubuntu-dekstop-config/README.md

   * CURL - Looking at web pages on command line is t3h fun!
   * Build Essentials - When I'm bored, I like to compile things and pretend I'm a real programmer.
   * Chromium Web Browser - Dare to be different.
-  * Gimp - For expropriating pieces of the amazing mockups the client's print shop sent over which all contain a million layers and are designed to go on a 3"x5" post card.
+  * Gimp 2.8.6 or thereabouts - For expropriating pieces of the amazing mockups the client's print shop sent over which all contain a million layers and are designed to go on a 3"x5" post card.
+  * PipeLight browser plugins - For watching Netflix and other stuff when you're supposed to be working
+  * Ruby RVM - Installed via their instructions which they assure me is much better than using a ppa

 ## FAQ